 End Result

-Now that you have set up your SIEM integration, you should be able to see the real-time notifications in your SIEM.
+Now that you have set up your SIEM integration, you should see real-time notifications in your SIEM.
 In the image below, you can see a preview of the resulting dashboard using Kibana.

-Now that you have centralized your security information in one system, it is easier to start automating your audit logs and alerting checkups.
+Now that you have centralized your security information in one system, it is easier to start automating your audit logs and alert checkups.

 Conclusion

-As you saw, getting started with this feature is a very simple, one-time process that will enrich your SIEM with valuable information.
-So don’t miss this chance to start centralizing your security information and make it easier to maintain in-depth security.
+As you saw, getting started with this feature is a simple, one-time process that will enrich your SIEM with valuable information.
+Don’t miss this chance to start centralizing your security information and making it easier to maintain in-depth security.

-Feel free to proceed to one of our next 101 Tutorials:
+Feel free to proceed to one of our 101 Tutorials:

-And don't forget to check our Documentation, which may be very useful when getting started.
+Also, check out our Documentation, which may be very useful when starting.

-Enjoy your testing and start protecting your Applications ASAP!
+Enjoy your testing.
+Start protecting your Applications ASAP!
 If you have any additional questions, feel free to contact us.